risboo6909/emulate_tornado_server/README.md

-Collection of simple functions to simplify tornado-based clients testing.
+Collection of short functions to simplify tornado-based clients testing.
 Provides tools to simplify http server emulation for thorough tests of tornado-based clients in a closest to real world way.